Power cuts and water pumps faults have delayed the mission to rescue four people who remain trapped at Cricket mine in Kadoma.

 “We appreciate the role government is playing.
 It has trained 24 guys here who are working to rescue our fellow colleagues who are trapped underground.

-“I think we are making progress we have 9 levels but I think the
+“I think we are making progress we have 9 levels but I think the water is now on level 2 and 3 so we are making progress,” said Dzumbunu.

 Meanwhile mining giant, Zimplats, has donated a water pump which pumps out 63 000 litres of water per hour as efforts to rescue the trapped miners moved a gear up.